Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City has an ordinance limiting the amount of fill that can be added to a lot.
 No more than a 1% slope from the back of the curb or 8” of dirt may be brought in.
 For more information, contact the Building Official at 713-662-8232 or e-mail email@example.com.

 Yes, a permit is required to have a garage or estate sale and be obtained by completing the Garage & Estate Application and providing a driver's license or utility bill.
+The application can be obtained through the SmartGov portal.
 Each residence shall be allowed two garage or estate sales per calendar year.
 Please refer to Chapter 15 of the Code of Ordinances for Garage and Estate Sale regulations.

 Any residence with living space above the 2nd story will require an automatic fire sprinkler system.
 In addition, some homes may require fire sprinklers if the distance from the driveway to the rear of the building exceeds 150 feet.
 The Fire Marshal will review any application to determine if a fire sprinkler system is required which will then require a permit.
 Please contact the Building Official for more information at 713-662-8232 or e-mail firstname.lastname@example.org.

 An elevation certificate is a Federal Form used to certify the finished floor elevation of a house or garage.
 If one exists in the City records, you may request a copy from by submitting a public information request to the City Clerk.
 If one is not available, you can contract with a Texas Registered surveyor and they will provide one for you.